bossbadi-web/perceptron/README.md

 1. Add environment variables

    - Rename `.env.example` to `.env`
-   - Add the corresponding variables from your Supabase project
-   - Create an OCR API account and add the API key
+   - Follow the instructions in the file

 1. Run the application in development mode